JuliaMeee/mthesis-distributed-provenance-search/README.md

 <h2>Project structure:</h2>

-`/bundle-search`: implementation of <b>bundle-searcher</b> service that should represent a provenance controller and can answer search queries about individual bundles in storage of this provenance controller.
+`/bundle-search`: implementation of <b>bundle-searcher</b>.
 `/distributed-provenance-search`: implementation of <b>prov-traverser</b>.
 `/prov_storage`: implementation of provenance storage and trusted party from https://gitlab.fi.muni.cz/xmojzis1/provenance-system-tests.
 `/setup`: has sripts and data for demo setup.

 <h2>Demo setup:</h2>

+Download the repo files or clone the repo.

 Build the docker images from working directory `/prov_storage/distributed-provenance-system/` with
 ```sh